ludovicaschaerf/H-D_Project/README.md

 |  |  +-- ...
 +-- baseline_sociology
 |  +-- ...
++-- newspapers_propaganda
+|  +-- ...
++-- city_term_list_analysis
+|  +-- ...
 +-- aurel_data_preprocessing_tfidf.ipynb (to rename)
 +-- N-grams Sociology of Nation.ipynb
 +-- README.md
 ```

 The ipython notebook instances each contain the corpus loading, preprocessing and tfidf vectorization for each of the three corpus based extractions (still need propaganda one). (need a notebook containing the city names searches).
 Each of the notebooks, in addition, contains the plots obtained from querying the words into the impresso website, under the [ngrams tab](https://impresso-project.ch/app/search/ngrams?sq=CgcYCSoDR0RMCgIYAgoOEAIYByABKgZuYXRpb24%3D).
 The remaining folders contain the data loaded by the notebooks.

 ## Project Abstract